sam-mg/Dr01d_H4ckQu35t/hpAndro/Logs/Verbose Logs.md

 Find flag which is logged in Verbose Logs using logcat
 ```

-> We all know about verbose logs.
+> We are all familiar with `Verbose Logs`.
-Verbose logs are used to debug applications.
-These logs print detailed information about the application.
+Verbose logs are utilized to debug applications, providing detailed information about the application's behavior.

-Let's find the flag logged in the verbose logs using `logcat`.
+Let's locate the flag logged in the verbose logs using `logcat`.

 ```
 hpandro{logv.vNCB3aH7gbEZ16MkolBeMggiGBKRLDvg}